dan-wells/fastpitch/README.md

 with `train.py` and specify a target speaker ID using `--speaker N` to synthesize all utterances in the same target speaker's voice.
-If `test_meta.tsv` includes a `speaker` field then this will take precedence, and individual utterances can be synthesized each using a differen't speaker's voice.
+If `test_meta.tsv` includes a `speaker` field then this will take precedence, and individual utterances can be synthesized each using a different speaker's voice.

 ### Vocoder options